Breech Baby – Causes, Risks, and Turning

 - Abrupt stops that torque the torso

 It is possible to notice if the baby has turned or not.
-You may tell if the breech flips by observing the kicks of the baby.
-Earlier, the head would be near the womb, now, it will be near the pelvic region with feet high in the womb.
-Leg kicks are stronger than kicks from arms, so you may be able to notice a difference when the baby kicks and you feel them strongly at the top of the womb.
+You may tell if the breech flips by observing the baby’s kicks.
+Earlier, the head would be near the womb; now, it will be near the pelvic region, with the feet high in the womb.
+Leg kicks are stronger than kicks from arms, so you may be able to notice a difference when the baby kicks, and you feel them strongly at the top of the womb.

 Techniques to Turn a Breech Baby

-Your ultrasound report might have shocked you when you came to know that your baby is in a breech position.
-This may be a matter of concern, but the good news is that there exist ways to turn a breech baby in heads down position naturally.
-If you want to know how to turn your breech baby naturally, refer to the following effective techniques:
+Your ultrasound report might have shocked you when you learned that your baby was in a breech position.
+This may be a matter of concern, but the good news is that there exist ways to turn a breech baby into a head-down position naturally.
+If you want to know how to turn a breech baby naturally, refer to the following effective techniques:

 1. Light

 Light can do wonders.
 When you come to know in your late pregnancy that your baby’s head is not facing downward, you may not know what to do next.
-But by simply putting a flashlight on the lower pelvic area, you can see the magic happen.
+By simply putting a flashlight on the lower pelvic area, you can see the magic happen.

-It is known that by the end of the second trimester, the foetus can recognize light from the outside.
-When you put light on your lower pelvic area, there is a pretty good chance that the baby would follow the light and move his head towards the bottom.
+It is known that by the end of the second trimester, the foetus can recognise light from the outside.
+When you shine light on your lower pelvic area, there is a pretty good chance that the baby will follow the light and move his head towards the bottom.
 Though there is no conclusive study related to this, there is no harm in trying this simple technique.

 2. A Magical Touch of Frost

-This is another simple way to turn around your baby’s head in a downward direction.
+This is another simple way to turn your baby’s head downward.
 Placing the ice pack or a frozen pea pack would do.
 All you need to do is place a towel on your tummy, particularly where the head is and then gently keep the ice pack on it.
 It is likely that the baby would feel the cold and would try to move away from it, and that is what you want.
 Isn’t it?

 3. Go the Medical Way

-This technique should be considered when nothing else seems to work.
+Most babies in breech position at the time of delivery will require a cesarean delivery.
+This technique should be considered as an alternative when nothing else seems to work.
 The procedure that is widely used for physically turning the baby is called ECV or External Cephalic Version (ECV).
+If ECV also fails, a cesarean is recommended (9).

-First of all, your doctor would help your uterus relax by giving you an epidural.
+First of all, your doctor or midwife would help your uterus relax by giving you an epidural.
 Once it is done, the gynaecologist would physically try to move or tilt the baby.
-This could be painful and dangerous too.
+This could be painful and dangerous, too.
 But using the right technique and expertise, it can be achieved without much effort.
-But one should never ignore the risks associated with the process that could lead to a caesarean section surgery.
+But one should never ignore the risks associated with the process that could lead to placental abruption, caesarean section surgery, or umbilical cord prolapse.

 4. Try Changing Your Side

-You can also look forward to effective sleeping positions to turn breech baby.
+You can also look forward to effective sleeping positions to turn a breech baby.
 Turning to the sides can help your breech baby come into the right position.
-This is because by turning again and again to either side, you make your pelvis flexible, and it further aids in giving way for the baby to make a turn.
-This is a natural process, and you would not even realize it in your sleep when your baby tilted back to the head down position.
+This is because, by turning again and again to either side, you make your pelvis flexible, which further allows the baby to turn.
+This is a natural process, and you would not even realise it in your sleep when your baby tilts back to the head down position.
 Sleep on your left side instead of your right side for increased blood circulation.
 Also, bending your legs and knees should be done, and a pillow should be placed between your legs.

 Acupuncture is a great way to turn a breech baby.
-In this technique, a physician would pinch thin and narrow needles on both of your toes.
-Then incense called moxibustion comprises a herb called mugwort.
-This incense is burned, and its smoke is spread around the toes.
-It is the combination of heat, needle pressure, and smoke that, in turn, leads to the turning of the baby in the downward direction.
+In this technique, a physician would pinch the thin and narrow needles on both of your toes.
+Then, incense called moxibustion comprises a herb called moxa or mugwort, which is burned, and its smoke is spread around the toes.
+It is believed that the combination of heat, needle pressure, and smoke can help increase fetal movement, stimulate estrogen and prostaglandin production, and increase uterine contraction (10).

 6. The Soothing Magic of Water